euc-dev/uag-apis/README.md

 # uag-rest-apis

-Unified Access Gateway provides APIs to assist administrators with XXXXXXXX
+Unified Access Gateway provides APIs to assist administrators with managing appliance configuration.

 This repo is structured to feed into the developer.omnissa.com Developer Portal via the [](https://github.com/euc-dev/euc-dev.github.io) repo using MkDocs published by GitHub Pages.
 All documentation should be created in MarkDown format with the capabilities of MkDocs and the Material theme in mind.Only pages within the `/docs` folder should be modified within this repo.